rohinimuralidharan/mynewprofile/docs/ai-support.md

 ## Welcome to the Future of Technical Support

 Gone are the days of scrolling through endless documentation hoping to find your specific issue.
-Our AI-powered assistant doesn't just provide answers—it **understands your problem**, **diagnoses the root cause**, and **guides you to a solution** in real-time.
+Our AI-powered assistant doesn't just provide answers—it understands your problem, diagnoses the root cause, and guides you to a solution in real-time.

 Think of it as having a senior engineer sitting next to you, ready to troubleshoot any technical challenge you're facing.